 - Fun with Acronyms: TOM's name stands for Talk-Operated Machine.

-- No Antagonist: The most antagonistic character is Mr. Duncan, and even then he's just doing his job as foreman (even if he is a little bossy and over-demanding at times).
+- No Antagonist: The most antagonistic character is Mr. Duncan, and even then he's only doing his job as the foreman (although he can be a little bossy, humourless and over-demanding at times).

 - No Celebrities Were Harmed: Ted's long chin, high moustache and sideburns make him look an awful lot like Bruce Forsyth.
 He even sounds like Brucie.